All posts

 What is an indemnification clause?
 A plain-language guide

-The risk is asymmetric.
-A single third-party claim — say, a stock photo used without the right licence — can cost more than a year of project fees if you have agreed to cover the client's losses and legal defence.
+The risk is asymmetric and often unbounded.
+A single third-party claim (say, a stock photo used without the right licence, a competitor alleging your code infringes a patent, or an end-user injured by a product you helped build) can cost more than a year of project fees if you have agreed to cover the client's losses and legal defence in full, with no cap.

-A fair version is mutual and capped: each party indemnifies the other for its own negligence, limited to the fees paid under the agreement, and excludes indirect damages.
+A fair version is also mutual and capped: each party indemnifies the other for its own negligence, the total exposure is limited to the fees paid under the agreement (or a stated multiple), and both sides exclude indirect, consequential and reputational damages.

-When you receive a one-sided indemnification clause, propose mutuality first.
-It is a reasonable, standard request and signals that you read contracts carefully — which changes the negotiation dynamic in your favour.
+When you receive a one-sided indemnification clause, propose mutuality first: "Each party shall indemnify the other for claims arising from its own negligence or breach of this agreement, limited to fees paid."
+It is a reasonable, standard request and signals that you read contracts carefully, which changes the negotiation dynamic in your favour more than almost any other single edit.

 Reading a contract right now?